Roles and guidelines in the localization community

 • Keep pending translation suggestion queue to a low number.

-• Gracefully accept feedback on their translations from other translators and managers.
+• Gracefully accept feedback on their translations from other Translators and Managers.

 Responsibilities